Dual Language Learners

 by Grace Pires, High School Student & Volunteer at Promise the Children and Girl’s Inc.

-With the way the world is now seamlessly interconnected– whether through technology, trade, or facilitated travel– it is dual languagesbeneficial for people to speak more than one language.
+With the way the world is now seamlessly interconnected– whether through technology, trade, or facilitated travel– it is beneficial for people to speak more than one language.
 Oftentimes young preschoolers are only taught English, and begin studying another language at middle school age.
 This is great for monolingual children, but it can hurt children who are already bilingual.
 In the classroom, children don’t have many opportunities to speak languages besides English.
 But there is a way for children to retain their second language.

 Speaking a foreign language helps give a child a beneficial advantage.
 And what better place to learn and practice then with the people who taught them?
 Parents should encourage their children to speak their foreign language outside of school.
 The child will still be practicing their English inside of school while continuing to be bilingual.